Ilex-lang/github.io/src/content/docs/guide/05_defer.md

     return contents;
 }
 ```
 The file is closed just before the function returns.
+As you can see `defer` is great for cleanup code.

 ## Defer Blocks